-I wanted to install an FTP server on my servers, I check online and it turned up that VSFTPD is the most secure one so I started installing it.
+I wanted to install an FTP server on my servers, I checked online and it turned out that VSFTPD is the most secure one, so I began to installing it.

-I’ve been through many tutorials and I couldn’t find any fully detailled ones so I decided to write mine.
-I have to explain, I set up VSFTPD on my personal server, wrote the tutorial step by step then followed my own tutorial to deploy VSFTPD on my production dedicated server.
+I’ve been through many tutorials but couldn’t find any in full detail, so decided to write my own.
+I set up VSFTPD on my personal server, wrote the tutorial step by step then followed my own tutorial to deploy VSFTPD on my production dedicated server.

 - Install vsftpd and a PAM library